How to watch WWE SmackDown, Raw, NXT and NXT UK on TV in the UK

 It will be shown each week on BT Sport 1 and online via the BT Sport player and app.

-NXT UK will also be shown on BT Sport, though episodes are less regular than other events.
+NXT UK will also be shown on BT Sport every Thursday evening.

 How to watch WWE free